On Dirichlet, Poncelet and Abel problems: The Poncelet problem

 \subsection{Cayley determinant criterion}

-Let $A,B$ be arbitrary conics as described in previous section.
-Recall, that all tangents are passing through points of the conic $A$, whereas all vertices lie on conic $B$.
-(It is possible to assume that $A$ is located inside the conic $B$).
-Let $M_A$ and $M_B$ are $3\times 3$ matrices describing conics (i.e. corresponding quadratic forms) in projective coordinates $x_0,x_1,x_2$.
-I.e. if the conic $A$ is the unit circle $x^2 + y^2=1$ and conic $B$ is concentirc circle with the radius $R$ then quadratic forms for $A,B$ are \be x_1^2 + x_2^2 -x_0^2 \quad \mbox{and} \quad x_1^2 + x_2^2 -R^2 x_0^2. \lab{2_circles} \ee Corresponding matrices $M_A,M_B$ are diagonal: Compute the characteristic determinant \be F(z) = \det(A - z B). \lab{char_F} \ee Clearly, $F(z)$ is a cubic polynomial.
+Let $A,B$ be some arbitrary conics, as described in previous section.
+Recall that all tangents pass through points of the conic $A$, whereas all vertices lie on conic $B$ (it is possible to assume that the conic $A$ is located inside the conic $B$).
+Let $M_A$ and $M_B$ be $3\times 3$-matrices describing conics (i.e. corresponding quadratic forms) in the projective coordinates $x_0,x_1,x_2$.
+This means that if the conic $A$ is a unit circle $x^2 + y^2=1$, and the conic $B$ is a concentirc circle of radius $R$, then the quadratic forms for $A,B$ take the form \be x_1^2 + x_2^2 -x_0^2 \quad \mbox{and} \quad x_1^2 + x_2^2 -R^2 x_0^2. \lab{2_circles} \ee The corresponding matrices $M_A,M_B$ are diagonal: Compute the characteristic determinant \be F(z) = \det(A - z B). \lab{char_F} \ee Clearly, $F(z)$ is a cubic polynomial.
 This polynomial is invariant with respect to any similarity transformation $A \to S^{-1} M_A S, \; B \to S^{-1} M_B S$ with a nondegenerate matrix $S$.
-As well known, for a pair of quadratic forms, in general, apart from degenerate cases, there exist a transformation reducing both forms simultaneously to a diagonal form.
-The roots $z_i, i=1,2,3$ of the polynomial $F(z)$ have simple meaning.
+As is well known, for a pair of quadratic forms, in general, apart from degenerate cases, there exist a transformation, which reduces both forms to a diagonal form at the same time.
+The roots $z_i, i=1,2,3$ of the polynomial $F(z)$ have a simple meaning.
 If the matrix $M_B$ is reduced to identity matrix (i.e. $M_B = diag(1,1,1)$), then $z_1,z_2,z_3$ are diagonal elements (eigenvalues) of the matrix $A$.